subsquid/docs/docs/migrate/migrate-to-fire-squid.md

 **Change the handlers context**

 One __SHOULD__ specify a data projection for the handler context.
 Only the selected data field will be fetched from the Archive.
 If it is skipped, the context will contain the default set of data fields.

-   You can see all the supported projection options [here](https://github.com/subsquid/squid/blob/master/substrate-processor/src/interfaces/dataSelection.ts) and rely on auto-complete assist from an IDE.
+One can see all the supported projection options [here](/develop-a-squid/squid-processor/configuration#log-items-subscription) and rely on auto-complete assist from an IDE.

 Further, one __MUST__ explicitly specify a `Store` interface for handlers defined as explicit external functions.
 Arrow-function handlers will infer it automatically.

 *Example: an arrow-function handler*